Vietnam.vn - Nền tảng quảng bá Việt Nam

 In mid-June, walking along the fields in Dien Dong, Dien Thai, Dien Lam communes (Dien Chau district), instead of the usual bustling production scene, people come across fields of green and yellow dead rice.
 The plants grow sparsely, in the stage of ripening.

 Mr. Tran Minh Tam - a farmer in Dien Lam commune said that his family currently has 2 sao of rice for regeneration.
-"Compared to cultivated rice, the investment cost for dead rice is much lower, there is no need to plow, fertilize or spray much, and the care is light.
+"Compared to cultivated rice, the investment cost for dead rice is much lower, no need to plow, no need to fertilize or spray much, light care.
 But the yield is only 60 - 80 kg/sao, which is not much profit," Mr. Tam shared.

 Vast abandoned rice fields in Dien Chau district.
 Photo: Van Truong